-Often, when you open a folder that has images (pictures) inside it, Windows will show you the files or file names, rather than thumbnails of the images.
+Often, when you open a folder that has got images (pictures) inside it, Windows will show you the files or file names, rather than thumbnails of the images.
 That’s OK for the computer, but it’s not what we want.
-We need to able to see the thumbnails, the pictures themselves.
+We need to be able to see the thumbnails, the pictures themselves.

 So to make Windows show the thumbnails we’ll have to give it a little nudge in the right direction.

 A thumbnail is a very small version of an image (or picture).
 They are used so that Windows can show you more than just a single image when you open a folder containing lots of images.

 If the images were shown at full size, you’d only be able to see one image at a time, which would, in turn, mean you’d have to scroll down much more.

 Why Does Windows Show Filenames Instead Of Thumbnails For Images?